 I am fascinated by teleportation—you know, the process of transferring the actual physical body from one place to another.
 I love to travel, but I don’t like the time it takes to get to faraway places.
 Like on “Star Trek,” I would love it to be possible for Scotty to beam me over to Australia in a matter of seconds.
 I admit, though, that I am somewhat leery about the process itself.
 It involves completely disintegrating one’s bodily molecular structure and then reassembling it exactly (hopefully) in another place!
 Whew, that’s scary!
 What if something goes wrong in the process?
 Remember The Fly movies?
 As incredible a phenomenon as that may seem, I believe that some day it will be a reality, if it isn’t already.

 I am not a superstitious person at all.
-I’m not afraid of black cats (some of my pet cats were black, including the one I have presently) or of walking under ladders, the number 13, breaking mirrors, spilling salt, or any of those other silly old wives’ tales.
+I’m not afraid of black cats (some of my pet cats were black) or of walking under ladders, the number 13, breaking mirrors, spilling salt, or any of those other silly old wives’ tales.
 How can common, everyday activities, like opening an umbrella in the house, whistling in a theater dressing room or merely uttering the name “Macbeth” cause any kind of cosmic upheaval or influence anyone’s luck?

 There are even certain religious aspects that border on superstition, like the ritual of baptism or christening, for example.
 Some people are firmly convinced that by sprinkling or pouring plain, ol’ tap water on a baby’s forehead or immersing their whole body in water will guarantee their place in Heaven.
 And not to do it, then that person is doomed for Hellish damnation.
 How preposterous!
 There are some Catholic TV detectives who, whenever they encounter a dead body, will cross themselves.
 I’ve seen it done by real life people as well in other situations.
 What is that supposed to do?
 That gesture has no more effect than to knock on wood or to clutch one’s pearls.